ibm-cloud-docs/cloud-object-storage/tutorials/static-website.md

 --header 'Authorization: bearer <token>' --header 'ibm-service-instance-id: <resource_instance_id>
 ```
 {: pre}
 {: http}

+When the command succeeds, you will get an HTTP response of `200 OK` from the endpoint handling the request.
+{: http}

 The compatibility layer of {{site.data.keyword.cos_full_notm}} allows for S3 operations, like using the command to create a bucket: `aws s3 mb` once you have configured your AWS CLI instance.
 In this tutorial, we'll use the configuration service represented by `aws s3api create-bucket`.
 Once you've chosen your [region and endpoint](/docs/cloud-object-storage?topic=cloud-object-storage-endpoints) as well as the [name of your bucket](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage#gs-create-buckets) replace the placeholder content as shown in the example command to create a bucket: